Marcos-MMD/About/README.md

 # About whit me
-I am English to Spanish translator.I like programming in Java,C++ and Pithon
+My name is Marcos and I am English to Spanish translator .I like programming in Java,C++ and Pithon